The 2019 Fulbright-Hays DDRA competition is closed. Competition results should be known later this Summer (2019).

 Both institutional grant and student fellowship applications are submitted entirely on-line, including transcripts, at: [ www.g5.gov ].
 The Fulbright-Hays DDRA grant requires an institutional application, which means that all documents and correspondence for fellowships from the Department of Education must be submitted through Duke University's grant application.

-IMPORTANT 2019 Dates for applicants:
+IMPORTANT 2020 Dates for prospective applicants:

 Nancy Hare Robbins